 by Esra Karakose, Courtney Ackeifi, Peng Wang, Andrew F. Stewart

 Reduced numbers of insulin-secreting beta cells underlie both type 1 and type 2 diabetes.
 Conversely, residual beta cells are present in people with type 2 diabetes, and even after 50 years of type 1 diabetes.
 The current diabetes armamentarium includes insulin replacement, and drugs that encourage residual beta cells to secrete more insulin and/or enhance sensitivity to insulin.
 Beta cell replacement, via transplantation of whole pancreas, cadaveric islets, or stem cell-derived beta cells, is another approach.
 However, as reviewed in this issue by Karakose et al (https://doi.org/10.1007/s00125-018-4639-6), a simpler and more direct alternative would be to expand the numbers of residual beta cells in people with diabetes.
 Although human beta cells have long been viewed as terminally differentiated and irreversibly quiescent, this notion is changing owing to the recent discovery of pharmacological tools that can induce adult human beta cells to replicate.
 The authors review progress in this area, and outline remaining obstacles to bringing these novel therapies to patients.
 The figures from this review are available as a downloadable slideset.
-[Text supplied by the authors.]

 by David Houghton, Timothy Hardy, Christopher Stewart, Linda Errington, Christopher P. Day, Michael I. Trenell, Leah Avery

 In type 2 diabetes, treatment variability and disease progression remain poorly understood.
 However, mechanistic pre-clinical studies indicate that the gut microbiome may be involved.
 In this issue, Houghton et al (https://doi.org/10.1007/s00125-018-4632-0) report the results of a systematic review, which included eight eligible studies.
 They found that dietary modification and various pre-, pro- and symbiotic supplements are able to modulate the composition of the gut microbiome and improve glucose control in people with type 2 diabetes.
 The findings provide important insight but also highlight the need for further well-conducted interventional studies in humans using standardised approaches to allow direct comparisons to be made.
 The authors note that a deeper understanding of the interaction between the gut microbiome and the pathophysiology of type 2 diabetes will help to lay the foundations to translate preclinical data into clinical practice.
 If successful, manipulating the microbiome may provide another pathway for the management of type 2 diabetes, enabling a personalised lifestyle approach.
-[Text supplied by the authors.]

 by Jens Oellgaard, Peter Gæde, Peter Rossing, Rasmus Rørth, Lars Køber, Hans-Henrik Parving, Oluf Pedersen

 In type 2 diabetes, heart failure is a common, late stage complication that is associated with a high mortality rate that, until recently, has been investigated little.
 In this issue, Oellgaard and colleagues (https://doi.org/10.1007/s00125-018-4642-y) present the results of a post hoc analysis from 21.2 years follow-up from the Steno-2 study of intensified vs conventional multifactorial intervention in high-risk individuals.
 Heart failure hospitalisations were as frequent as atherosclerotic cardiovascular disease and were significantly reduced by 70% in the intensive therapy group.
 The composite endpoints, heart failure hospitalisation or cardiovascular death and heart failure or all-cause mortality, were significantly reduced by 62% and 49%, respectively.
 Incident heart failure was associated with, but not explained by, prior myocardial infarction.
 Along with conventional risk factors, elevated plasma N-terminal pro-B-type natriuretic peptide (NT-proBNP) at baseline was associated with heart failure and, in the conventional therapy group, an increase in NT-proBNP during the initial 2 years was associated with a poorer outcome.
 The authors suggest that caregivers should recommend intensified multifactorial intervention to patients with type 2 diabetes to reduce the risk of heart failure.
-[Text supplied by the authors.]

 by Christoph Nowak, Axel C. Carlsson, Carl Johan Östgren, Fredrik H. Nyström, Moudud Alam, Tobias Feldreich, Johan Sundström, Juan-Jesus Carrero, Jerzy Leppert, Pär Hedberg, Egil Henriksen, Antonio C. Cordeiro, Vilmantas Giedraitis, Lars Lind, Erik Ingelsson, Tove Fall, Johan Ärnlöv